SLAM for Visually Impaired People: a Survey: SLR methodology

 We utilized the Advanced Search feature in digital libraries to gain more control over our search parameters.
 The title, abstract, and keyword fields were selected to retrieve the search results.
 Searching on Google Scholar is somewhat different from searching for other digital libraries.
 Unlike other platforms, Google Scholar does not suggest various filters, requiring the manual incorporation of filters into the search string.
 Additionally, to identify English-written studies, we adjusted the language preference settings within our Google Scholar account to filter the search results in English.
-Upon receiving the 'Use fewer boolean connectors (max 8 per field)' message on Sciencedirect, we divided search string into separate queries to keep the number of boolean connectors within the limit.
-We then executed these queries separately, and merged the results to obtain a comprehensive set of relevant studies.